Davi-X/COMP0008/Digital_Design_and_Computer_Architecture.md

   * Note:
     *  PC = PC + 4 + offset * 4
     *  offset is no. instructions to branch over
-    *  Since it starts from the next instruction of this branch instruction, so first add 4, and does not count this instruction in offset
+    *  Since it starts from the next instruction of this branch instruction
+      --> first add 4, and does not count this instruction in offset
 * Unconditional branch
   * jump (j)
   * jump and link (jal)